-What to Do When Approached By An Environmental Conservation Police Officer
+What to Do When Approached By an Environmental Conservation Police Officer

 Each year, Connecticut Environmental Conservation (EnCon) Police Officers check thousands of hunters, anglers, boaters, and visitors at our state parks and forests.
 A compliance check by an EnCon Police Officer is an opportunity for outdoor enthusiasts to have positive interactions with officers while enjoying all the outdoor recreation opportunities Connecticut has to offer.
 EnCon Police Officers can help explain laws and also provide information about outdoor opportunities and conditions in your area.
+Take advantage of the opportunity to ask the officer questions.
+They can assist in making your outdoor experience in Connecticut more enjoyable.

 EnCon Police Officers are concerned with enforcement of Connecticut laws and regulations that are intended to keep people safe, protect personal property, and conserve the State’s natural resources.
 There are a few actions that you can take to ensure your experience with an EnCon Officer is positive for both you and the officer.